thednp/position-observer/README.md

 * **Scroll Optimization**: For scroll-specific changes, filter callbacks on `entry.boundingClientRect.top` or `left`.
 * **IntersectionObserver Root**: The underlying `IntersectionObserver` uses the `document` as its root, while `the PositionObserver`'s root option defines the reference `Element` for position tracking.
 * **IntersectionObserverEntry Spread**: This is an interface instance and cannot be [spread](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax).
-* **Callback Mode Selection**: Choose `callbackMode` based on your use case:
-  - Use `intersecting` for most scenarios where only visible elements matter.
-  - Use `update` to track intersection state changes.
-  - Use `all` for comprehensive monitoring of *all* targets.
 * **RootMargin and Threshold**: These options have no impact in `all` mode, as non-intersecting targets are still processed.
 They are however relevant in `intersecting` or `update` modes for defining visibility conditions.